keyvariable/kvSIMD.swift/README.md

 Structure of package is designed to import *kvSIMD.swift* via `import simd` expression when the SIMD framework is unavailable.
 So `import simd` expression imports the SIMD framework if available and *kvSIMD.swift* otherwise.

-There are no explicit restrictions for any platform.
-So it's assumed that *kvSIMD.swift* is compiled on any platform Swift is available on.
-It's checked on macOS and Linux (Ubuntu 22.04).

 *kvSIMD.swift* is covered by unit-tests.

 Simple benchmark console application is provided.